aws-samples/eks-workshop-v2/website/docs/fundamentals/storage/efs/efs-csi-driver.md

 In order to utilize Amazon EFS file system with dynamic provisioning on our EKS cluster, we need to confirm that we have the EFS CSI Driver installed.
 The [Amazon Elastic File System Container Storage Interface (CSI) Driver](https://github.com/kubernetes-sigs/aws-efs-csi-driver) implements the CSI specification for container orchestrators to manage the lifecycle of Amazon EFS file systems.

-To improve security and reduce the amount of work, you can manage the Amazon EBS CSI driver as an Amazon EKS add-on.
+To improve security and reduce the amount of work, you can manage the Amazon EFS CSI driver as an Amazon EKS add-on.
 The IAM role needed by the addon was created for us so we can go ahead and install the addon:

 ```bash timeout=300 wait=60
 $ aws eks create-addon --cluster-name $EKS_CLUSTER_NAME --addon-name aws-efs-csi-driver \